logicalclocks/rondb-helm/docs/global_replication.md

 helm delete --kubeconfig=$SECONDARY_KUBECONFIG rondb-secondary --namespace=$NAMESPACE
 ```

+## Active-passive with backups ("lifecycle tests")

+This will test backup/restore in the context of Global Replication.
+There is a difference for example whether global replication is started from scratch or from a backup.
+There is also a difference whether the backup came from the primary cluster or an entirely different cluster.
+These tests will check for all cases.

-### Lifecycle tests
+### Minikube

-This will test backup/restore in the context of Global Replication:

 1. Edit ./test_scripts/common.env if needed
 2. Run: